sklise/damn-fine/things.md

     With one pair of Outlier Dungarees and one pair of New Way shorts you'd be set for pretty much the entire year.
 These suckers wear like pants but don't ever get in your way.
 Whether walking, hiking, biking or swimming these shorts can do it all.

-- **T-Shirt**: [Outlier Ultrafine Merino T-Shirt][outlier-t]
+- **T-Shirt**: [Patagonia Daily Tee][patagonia-t]

-    This shirt is light and comfortable and can be worn for many days at a time.
-You'll need less of these than your other shirts.
+    This shirt is like buying organic eggs for a t-shirt.
+It's more expensive than a normal cotton t-shirt and at first you're like "I guess," and then once you put it on you realize that yes, this shirt was totally worth the extra dollars.

 - **Midweight Jacket**: [Patagonia Shelled Synchilla][patagonia-shelled]